 A Sherry Solera

 When you read about Sherry and Brandy de Jerez you will undoubtedly encounter the term Solera.
-Increasingly we also seeing solera on the labels of other spirits such as Rum.
-Also, Italy’s famous Balsamic vinegar – the good or real versions – are aged in a similar process.
+Increasingly, we are also seeing solera on the labels of other spirits such as Rum.
+Also, Italy’s famous Balsamic vinegar – the good or real versions – is aged similarly.

 To understand the solera system, imagine multiple rows of casks stacked one upon the other.
 In Jerez, Spain they call these rows scales or criaderas.

-The group of casks is often referred to as the solera while Sherry and Brandy de Jerez producers refer to only the bottom or oldest row as the solera.
+The casks are often referred to as the solera while Sherry and Brandy de Jerez producers refer to only the bottom or oldest row as the solera.